 Many patients want to enhance their breasts, but are nervous about looking too fake or concerned about traditional breast implants.
 However, recent developments in breast augmentation allow surgeons to use your own body fat to increase your bust size and lift your breasts.
 This is known as fat grafting.
 Patients also love the new look and feel of their natural breasts, along with the added benefit of improving the body’s curves.
 Let’s discuss the pros and cons of both fat grafting and breast implants.

 The Pros of Fat Grafting Breast Augmentation

 Fat grafting uses your own body fat to augment your breasts.
 It is also considered one of the safest and most natural filling material for the breasts.
 This means there is little to no risk of allergic reactions when using your own tissue.
 It also means your breasts look and feel more natural.

 Further, there are virtually no scars when it comes to fat injections.
 There is also no risk of rippling or long-term breast thinning, commonly associated with breast implants.

 There is also no necessary maintenance with fat grafting in comparison with breast implants.
 Patients also enjoy the benefits of body contouring due to how fat is harvested for this procedure.

 There are, however, risks of calcification in the breasts from fat injections.
 As a result, some surgeons worry that fat grafting can interfere with breast cancer screening.
 Further, patients seeking a large change in breast size may not be able to achieve their results with one fat grafting procedure.

-The cost for fat grafting is often more than that of breast augmentation.
+The cost of fat grafting is often more than that of breast augmentation.
 This means it is prohibitive for many patients.
 There is also a risk of lumps and nodules in the breasts.
-Indentations or irregularities can also occur at the site of the fat harvest, if your surgeon is inexperienced.
+Indentations or irregularities can also occur at the site of the fat harvest if your surgeon is inexperienced.